takahirom/arch-lifecycle-rxjava-binder/README.md

 # arch-lifecycle-rxjava-binder
-This library provides LifecycleRxJavaBinder class for bind Android Architecture Component LifecycleOwner.
+This library provides LifecycleRxJavaBinder class for binding Android Architecture Component LifecycleOwner.

 You can use LifecycleRxJavaBinder class like this.